引越しで選挙権が制限されない未来へ!訴訟 Toward a Future Where We Can Move — and Still Vote in National Elections! Lawsuit

 Introduction

-Or do you have plans to move in the future?
+Or, do you have any plans to move in the future?

-In fact, if you move more than twice within three months, you may not be able to vote in national elections.
+Actually, if you move more than twice within a three-month period, you may become ineligible to vote in national elections.

-In fact, I was not able to vote in the July 2025 House of Councillors election.
+In fact, I was unable to vote in the House of Councillors election in July 2025.

-Therefore, they filed a lawsuit seeking compensation from the state, claiming that their voting rights had been restricted.
+Therefore, I filed a lawsuit seeking state compensation on the grounds that my right to vote had been restricted.

-Perhaps you too will be unable to participate in the election due to moving.
+You too might be unable to participate in elections due to moving.

-This lawsuit is to win a future where voting rights are not restricted due to moving .
+This lawsuit is aimed at winning a future where moving does not restrict one's right to vote .

 ▲Signboard for the House of Councillors election held in July 2025